andrewrjones/doubly-linked-list-js/README.md

 ### append(data)

 Appends a node to the end of the list.
+Returns the node.

+See `item(index)` for notes on the structure of the node returned.

 ### prepend(data)

 Prepends a node to the end of the list.
+Returns the node.

+See `item(index)` for notes on the structure of the node returned.

 ### item(index)